jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/benchmark.md

 At Fluid Attacks,
 we care about the accuracy of security testing results.
-This means we want to make sure that automated tools and security analysts involved make as few mistakes as possible in their reports.
+This means we want to make sure that the automated tools and security analysts involved make as few mistakes as possible in their reports.
 To the purpose of checking tool accuracy,
 Fluid Attacks uses the Benchmark